Minimal Learning Machine for Multi-Label Learning: Abstract

 \section{Abstract}

 Distance-based supervised method, the minimal learning machine, constructs a predictive model from data by learning a mapping between input and output distance matrices.
-In this paper, we propose methods and evaluate how this technique and its core component, the distance mapping, can be adapted to multi-label learning.
+In this paper, we propose new methods and evaluate how their core component, the distance mapping, can be adapted to multi-label learning.
 The proposed approach is based on combining the distance mapping with an inverse distance weighting.
 Although the proposal is one of the simplest methods in the multi-label learning literature, it achieves state-of-the-art performance for small to moderate-sized multi-label learning problems.
-Besides its simplicity, the proposed method is fully deterministic and its hyper-parameter can be selected via ranking loss-based statistic which has a closed form, thus avoiding conventional cross-validation-based hyper-parameter tuning.
-In addition, due to its simple linear distance mapping-based construction, we demonstrate that the proposed method can assess predictions' uncertainty for multi-label classification, which is a valuable capability for data-centric machine learning pipelines.
+In addition to its simplicity, the proposed method is fully deterministic: Its hyper-parameter can be selected via ranking loss-based statistic which has a closed form, thus avoiding conventional cross-validation-based hyper-parameter tuning.
+In addition, due to its simple linear distance mapping-based construction, we demonstrate that the proposed method can assess the uncertainty of the predictions for multi-label classification, which is a valuable capability for data-centric machine learning pipelines.

 \keywords{Multi-Label Learning \and Multi-Label Classification \and Inverse-Distance Weighting \and Minimal Learning Machine \and Uncertainty}